 It’s amazing what a good scrub and a cycle in the washing machine can do for an old backpack, but if you choose to buy new, consider investing in better quality.
 Those cheap, vinyl backpacks have short-term appeal, yet they will live on for hundreds of years in a landfill.
 Choose a long-lasting bag that is also kind to the environment.
 Buy from brands that prioritize sustainable, natural materials and fair trade manufacturing.

 While using what you already have is the preferred choice, if you need to purchase new, here are a couple of things to consider in low-waste stationary supplies:

 - The life cycle of the product, its packaging, and the health/toxicity of the product.
 (Because little people like to cover their bodies in everything, and brushes and pens always seem to go in mouths.)

-- The energy consumption and transport impact (buying local helps keep shipping costs to a minimal and reduces carbon footprint).
+- The energy consumption and transport impact (buying local helps keep shipping costs minimal and reduces the carbon footprint).

 To help produce minimal waste, try buying supplies in bulk direct from art stores, buy used, or buy only from earth-conscious companies who consider sustainable packaging and only use natural ingredients.

 When your current supplies run out or need replacing, here are some great low-waste options to buy in bulk:

 - 100% recycled paper for notebooks and journals with card covers